acorn-io/runtime/docs/docs/39-Authoring Acornfiles/06-jobs.md

 ## Jobs

 Jobs are containers that perform one off or scheduled tasks to support the application.
-Jobs are defined in their own top level `jobs` section of the Acorn file.
+Jobs are defined in their own top level `jobs` section of the Acornfile.
 A job container will continue to run until it has run a successful operation all the way through.

 A Job has all the same fields as a container, with the exception of an optional `schedule` field.